-An optional load sensor may be installed to warn the operator that the system pressure is approaching an overload condition, by a tone and flashing the pressure reading.
-The load will continue to rise if the operator does not reduce ground speed and the relief valve opens at the relief valve setting.
+An optional load sensor may be installed to warn the Operator that the system pressure is approaching an overload condition, by a tone and flashing the pressure reading.
+The load will continue to rise if the Operator does not reduce ground speed, and the relief valve opens at the relief valve setting.
 See table below for recommended settings.

 If lift and drive capacity problems develop, the pressure relief valve may require adjusting.
-Contact your Windrower Dealer or refer to the Technical Service Manual for your Windrower.
+Contact your windrower Dealer or refer to the technical manual for your windrower.